end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 ## INTELLIJ

 Open the project with your favorite IDE into **root** directory and add **cloudunit** as Maven Project.
-Simply select the **pom.xml** and right click to select this option.

 ![Architecture Dev](img/intellij_root.png "Architecture Development")